 Weightless Bait Fishing for Trout In Lakes

 This form of fishing can be quite fun at times.
-It requires a little more attention that the other two previously mention trout rigs.
+It requires a little more attention than the other two previously mention trout rigs.
 When fishing this trout rig we have to be in tune with our bait, line, and rod.

 This method is one that I use most during the colder water months.
-That’s not to say the this rig won’t work all year long.
+That’s not to say this rig won’t work all year long.

 Another time you may find this rig extremely effective is when you are fishing shallow water near skittish fish.